 Data and Analysis Related to Trump Administration Actions on Immigrant and Refugee Policy

-Since entering office, the Trump administration has proposed or implemented policies on a wide range of immigration issues, touching on everything from the construction of a border wall to deportation policy, the refugee resettlement program, and admissions from certain majority-Muslim countries.
-These MPI research and data resources offer context directly related to the issues addressed in the executive orders and the populations they will affect, as well as policy changes achieved and proposed via other mechanisms.
+Since entering office, the Trump administration has proposed or implemented policies on a wide range of immigration issues, touching on everything from asylum to deportation policy, the refugee resettlement program, and admissions from certain majority-Muslim countries.
+These MPI research and data resources offer context directly related to the issues addressed in executive orders and the populations they will affect, as well as policy changes achieved and proposed via other mechanisms.

 And for a look at how state and local governments are responding to the changing environment in divergent ways, see In the Age of Trump: Populist Backlash and Progressive Resistance Create Divergent State Immigrant Integration Contexts.